Self-discovery exercises: 10 tools to understand yourself

 How it works: Print or write out 15-20 values words (integrity, creativity, security, contribution, adventure, family, independence, growth, humor, impact, autonomy, compassion, excellence).
 Lay them out and sort them into three piles: essential to who I am, important but not essential, and nice but not core.

 Then look at your “essential” pile and rank them.
 Can’t choose between two?
 That’s useful information.
-Social psychologist Shalom Schwartz’s research on values shows that conflicting values create inner tension – what researchers call motivational opposition [4].
+Social psychologist Shalom Schwartz’s research on values shows that conflicting values create inner tension, something researchers call motivational opposition [4].
 When you can’t choose between two values (say, security and adventure), that conflict itself reveals you’re caught between two important motivations.
 This explains decisions that feel hollow and choices that feel right.

 Time needed: 30-45 minutes